Mshohid/Foundation/README.md

 As part of the AWS re/Start course my instructor challenged me to make a programme re-enact the game fizzbuzz but using python.

+# Lockdown_dreaming.py
+This year (2020) many people had their plans ruined by Covid-19, including mine.
+A ruined holiday to Turkey combined with dictionaries, flags, loops, and inputs made the perfect inspiration for a python program.

 # Optimus-Prime.py

 A program that can accurately return which numbers are prime within a range.